War of the Pacific: Foreign intervention

+Various historical studies have questioned the popular belief that Chile's success in the War of the Pacific (1879–1884) was due to alleged support from the United Kingdom.
+Chilean historian Rafael Mellafe, author of *Mitos y verdades de la Guerra del Pacífico*, has stated that there was no official British support for the Chilean military effort, neither from the British government nor from institutions such as the Royal Navy or the British Army.
+Although the Chilean Navy operated ships built in British shipyards—a common practice given Britain's naval dominance in the 19th century—European powers, including the United Kingdom, maintained a neutral stance throughout the conflict.
+According to Mellafe, the origin of the myth can be traced back to a statement by U.S. Secretary of State James G. Blaine in 1882, who, driven by his country's geopolitical interests in the region, claimed that Britain commercially favored Chile.
+However, a detailed analysis of Chilean military equipment shows that much of it came from France, Belgium, and Germany, and that even the Peruvian Army used British rifles.
+In contrast, the United States played a more active role in the war, promoting negotiations and attempting to influence the outcome, particularly due to its interest in establishing a presence in the South Pacific.

 The British historian B. Farcau stated: "Contrary to the concept of the 'merchants of death,' the arms manufacturers of Europe and the United States conniving to keep alive the conflict, from which they had earned some welcome sales of their merchandise, the most influential foreign businessmen and their respective consuls and ambassadors were the traders in nitrate and the holders of the growing stacks of debts of all the belligerents.
 They were all aware that the only way they could hope to receive payment on their loans and earn the profits from the nitrate business was to see the war ended and trade resumed on a normal footing without legal disputes over ownership of the resources of the region hanging over their heads."

 Nonethelesses, belligerents were able to purchase torpedo boats, arms, and munitions abroad and to circumvent ambiguous neutrality laws, and firms like Baring Brothers in London were not averse to dealing with both Chile and Peru.
 Arms were sold freely to any side that could pay for them but the British abstained from selling warships.
 For example, in 1879 to 1880, Peru acquired weapons from the United States, Europe, Costa Rica, and Panama.
 Weapons offloaded on the Caribbean coast of Panama were sent overland to the Pacific coast by the isthmus railway.
 In the Pacific, a number of ships, including the Talismán, Chalaco, Limeña, Estrella, Enriqueta and Guadiana, transported the cargo to Peru.
 The trade was done with the consent of the president of the Sovereign State of Panamá, then part of Colombia.
 The Chilean consul in Panama persistently protested the trade by citing a Chile–Colombia agreement of 1844 that prohibited Colombia from providing war supplies to Chile's enemies.